Sort by:

 - Small: A lovely accent for desktops, shelves, or small spaces.

-- Medium: A showstopping centerpiece for plant arrangements or standalone display.
+- Medium: A showstopping centerpiece for plant arrangements or a standalone display.

 This easy-care plant is ideal for anyone looking to bring a touch of the rainforest into their home.
 It thrives in indirect light and loves a little extra humidity, making it perfect for bathrooms or terrariums.
 Its vibrant foliage adds life and color to any indoor space.